 - “Can we make a new agreement to…?”

 You may be surprised by the positive feedback you receive from others.
 That happens because the energy of truth speaks louder than words, and on a deeper level, people resonate with what feels genuine.

 What Is Intrapersonal Communication?

 Intrapersonal communication is communication that happens within an individual.
 It consists of self-talk, self-concept, introspection, and personal reflection.
 It can take several forms.
 Working through a problem in the privacy of your own mind is a form of intrapersonal communication.

 Talking to yourself out loud when you’re on your own isn’t an indication of insanity.
-It’s just another form of intrapersonal communication!
-(And quite healthy, might we add.)
+It’s just another form of intrapersonal communication.
+And quite healthy, one might add.
 Journaling and blogging are also forms of intrapersonal communication.

 Engaging in intrapersonal communication helps you better understand your desires, passions, and motives.
 In fact, intrapersonal intelligence is one of Gardner’s nine types of intelligence.